sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 ## Tutorial
-I categorized the modified scripts by the original directory it was in the Magenta library.
+I categorized the modified scripts by the original directory they were in the Magenta library.

 To use all the functions I added to the scripts related to Performance RNN, please replace the original scripts with their modified counterparts.